TotallyInformation/node-red-contrib-infocache/README.md

 # node-red-contrib-infocache

+** SUPERSEDED: It is likely that this module will not get developed.
+I'm adding a new node to the uibuilder module instead.
+That has been added to the uibuilder vNext branch already and will be published with uibuilder v5.**

 Cache &amp; replay messages.
 Optionally by topic and client or user id.
 Replay the cache or a part of it on request.

 ## Introduction